 The 21 Best Oyster Bars in the Country

-It shouldn’t come as a surprise seeing Eventide on this list, as it made our best new restaurants list two years ago, and continues to be the best place in the Old Port to get amazing seafood, which is really, really saying something.
-Andrew Taylor and Mike Wiley very much care about their oysters, which is why they offer up an extremely well-curated list from Maine and "Away," and allow you to pick accoutrements, including three types of ice (get the Tabasco), and two mignonettes (get the mimosa one).
+It shouldn’t come as a surprise seeing Eventide on this list: We named it one of the nation's best new restaurants list when it opened in 2013, and it continues to be the best place in the Old Port to get amazing seafood, which is really, really saying something.
+(It also opened in Boston a couple years ago, giving the old-school Bean Town seafood scene a shot in the arm.)
+There's a whole aquarium's worth of seafood on offer here, but James Beard-winners Andrew Taylor and Mike Wiley very much care about their oysters, which is why they offer up an extremely well-curated list from Maine and "Away," and allow you to pick accoutrements, including four types of ice (get the Tabasco), and a spot-on red-wine mignonette.
 Also, if you like looking at things, we do recommend checking out that granite shellfish display while drinking their celery gimlet, which as they say, is "practically health food."

 When you sell as many oysters as Gilhooley’s does, you don’t have to bother with trivial things like fancy ice, or refrigerators, or what not.
 You just pull the oysters out of the water, bring them over to patrons, and serve them right from the bag.
 Or you can opt for the namesake special (which we put on our iconic American foods list), which features roast oysters brushed with garlic butter and Parmesan, and then tucked into an oak and pecan-wood BBQ pit until the crust bubbles.
 Do yourself a favor -- go in the winter, when the oysters are best.
 But save the ice to cool down your beers.

 New York, New York